-but in New York City you don’t have to go far to find a few who can!
-In fact, look no further than Broadway, where the Tony Award-winning musical Anything Goes is the perfect production to get you in a nautical mood as NYC rallies in honor of the brave sailors taking a much-needed break this week in the Big Apple.
+Look no farther than Broadway, where the Tony Award-winning musical Anything Goes is the ideal show to get you in the mood for the sea as New York City comes together in support of the courageous sailors having a much-needed respite this week in the Big Apple.

-The noon-hour line-up includes a performance by the cast of Anything Goes, as well as numbers from the Broadway shows Memphis, Ghost, Sister Act, Chicago, Priscilla Queen of the Desert, Rock of Ages, Godspell, and Porgy & Bess
+A performance by the Anything Goes cast will take place at noon, along with songs from the Broadway productions of Memphis, Ghost, Sister Act, Chicago, Priscilla Queen of the Desert, Rock of Ages, Godspell, and Porgy & Bess.

 The cast of Anything Goes includes Bill English as Billy Crocker, Academy Award winner Joel Grey as the bumbling thug Moonface Martin, and Broadway veteran Stephanie Block (Wicked) as nightclub singer Reno Sweeney.